KevinMarquette/kevinmarquette.github.io/_draft/idea ghrekin part2.md

 # Running scenarios multiple times

 I want to revisit a scenario we used in the table example.
 One problem with that specific example is that the test fails as a whole.
 We don't know what row caused the issue.
 It would be nice if we could run a single test for each one.

-We can do that by adding an example table to the scenario.
+We can do that by using a `Scenario Outline` and adding an example table.
 This will make the the whole scenario run once for each example.

-    Scenario: functions are well made
+    Scenario Outline: functions are well made
         Given we have a <Function> function
-        Then the <Function> should have comment bassed help
+        Then the <Function> should have comment based help

         Examples:
             | Function |